hug-sch/vse-docs/setup/organize/strip-types/text.rst

    Figure 1: Example of Text strip

-As is obvious from figure 1 that the Text strip is not meant to write essays.
+As is obvious from figure 1, the Text strip is not meant to write essays.
 Even for credit rolls as in figure 1, things get complicated very quickly.
 For small texts however it is ideal.
 With the Location and Anchor fields, you could position the text in the Preview window.

 .. admonition:: Panels documented elsewhere!